cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 ### Negative

-- With the `nil` mempool, it is up to the application to provide users with a way to submit transactions and deliver those transactions to validators.
+- With the `nop` mempool, it is up to the application to provide users with a way to submit transactions and deliver those transactions to validators.
   This is a considerable endeavor, and more basic appchains may consider it is not worth the hassle.
+- There is a risk of wasting resources by those nodes that have a misconfigured mempool (bandwidth, CPU, memory, etc).
+If there are TXs submitted (incorrectly) via CometBFT's RPC, but those TXs are never submitted (correctly via an app-specific interface) to the App.
+As those TXs risk being there until the node is stopped.
+Moreover, those TXs will be replied & proposed every single block.
+  App developers will need to keep this in mind and panic on `CheckTx` or `PrepareProposal` with non-empty list of transactions.

 [sdk-app-mempool]: https://docs.cosmos.network/v0.47/build/building-apps/app-mempool
 [adr-110]: https://github.com/cometbft/cometbft/pull/1565